commercetools/ui-kit/.changeset/dirty-dragons-flash.md

 '@commercetools-uikit/design-system': minor
 ---

-Creating a new appearance 'Quite' for the `SelectInput` component.
+Creating a new appearance 'Quiet' for the `SelectInput` component.